How To Add Content Locking In WordPress

 Let’s see.

 There are a few plugins that allow you to lock your WordPress content.
-Here I am using the MemberPress plugin.
+Here, I am using the MemberPress plugin.
+It comes with many features and facilities that make it exceptional compared to other plugins.

-Now we have to define which content is available for each membership plan.
-You will be able to set rules by navigating MemberPress -> Rules page.
+Now, we have to define which content is available for each membership plan.
+You will be able to set rules by navigating to the MemberPress -> Rules page.
 Now click on the Add New button at the top.

-The rule edit page allows you to choose different conditions and associate those to any of your membership plans.
-For example, here we will protect all the contents with the ‘Premium’ tag and it will be only available to premium members.
+The rule edit page allows you to choose different conditions and associate those with any of your membership plans.
+For example, here, we will protect all the contents with the ‘Premium’ tag and it will be only available to premium members.

 Scroll below the rules editor, and you will find content drip and expiration options.
 With this option, you will be able to release content gradually and make it unavailable after a specific period of time.

-If you like to make all the contents available as soon as people sign up and remain available without any expiration, then you should leave the theme unchecked.
+If you like to make all the content available as soon as people sign up and remain available without any expiration, then you should leave ‘Enable drip, Enable Expiration’ unchecked.

 In this way, you can create more rules as necessary for your membership site.